king17pvp/neural-machine-transalation-eng-vi/README.md

 # neural-machine-transalation-eng-vi
 A simple Neural Machine Translation model using Transformer architecture to translate from English to Vietnamese

-All of this was implemented on Kaggle cloud for the support of GPU T4 x 2
+All of this was implemented on Kaggle website for the support of GPU T4 x 2

 ## Model architecture